 Football Defenseless Player Penalty

 A defenseless player penalty is when a player initiates unnecessary contact against a player who is in a defenseless posture.
 The posture the foul is referring to can be a number of things.
-For example, it can be called on a player who just threw a pass, a receiver attempting to catch a pass but does not have a chance to become a runner, a punt returner not having the chance to become a runner, and many more circumstances.
-If a player hits them in the head or neck area, it is almost automatically called along with launching yourself into a defenseless opponent.
-Across all leagues it has become more of a popular penalty to ensure the player's safety is an essential part of the game.
+For example, it can be called on a player who just threw a pass, a receiver attempting to catch a pass but does not have a chance to become a runner, a punt returner not having the chance to become a runner, a player facing away from the play, among many other circumstances.

 A defenseless player penalty is something that is important throughout all of the leagues of football.
-In the National Football League, a defenseless player penalty results as a penalty against the defense and an automatic first down.
-This is the same rule that the NCAA has in fact, and in both leagues, a hit of this caliber can lead to a possible ejection.
+In the National Football League, a defenseless player penalty results in a loss of 15 yards and an automatic first down.
+This is the same rule that the NCAA has, and in both leagues, a hit of this caliber can even lead to a possible ejection.
 As for high school rules, it is only a 15-yard penalty.
-Quite surprising the game that is meant to protect young men is only 15 yards, but there are only 4 penalties in high school football that result in an automatic first down.
+As for the CFL, their version of a defenseless player penalty is known as a rough play penalty, which results in a 25-yard penalty and a possible disqualification.

 A referee calls a personal foul when a defenseless player penalty is called.
 They cross their arms using their right wrist to come down to their left wrist, which is the universal call for a personal foul.